UNDERSTANDING TOTAL COST OF OWNERSHIP

 Service intervals vary from model-to-model, but it’s important to adhere to them to protect your fleet vehicle’s warranty.
 This will also ensure that the vehicle is kept in its best operating condition, minimising the possibility of breakdowns and associated downtime.
 Having a well-maintained vehicle helps with disposal at the end of term too - both in terms of speed of disposal and getting the best price.
 You can estimate these based on your experience with your current vehicles, or why not contact us for details of our competitive fixed-price servicing.
 Don’t forget to factor in the cost of replacement tyres, particularly for fleet cars that cover a high mileage.

 First year VED will be included in the fleet vehicle’s initial purchase price, but in subsequent years you’ll need to pay standard rate VED.
-Currently this is £165 per year.
-Vehicles with a list price above £40,000, including options, carry a £335 premium per year for the first 5 years of standard rate payment.
-Electric vehicles are currently zero-rated for first year and standard rate VED but are liable for the £335 standard rate premium.
+Standard rate VAT for the 2024/25 tax year is £190.
+Vehicles with a list price above £40,000, including options, are subject to an additional rate of £410 per year and is payable from the second year for the next five years.
+Electric vehicles are currently zero-rated for first year and standard rate VED, however from 1 April 2025 zero emission vehicles and alternative fuelled vehicles also will be eligible for the standard rate.
 If you lease your fleet cars then you will normally find the cost of VED is included in the lease rate, but you should confirm this with your leasing provider.

 You will need to have at least third-party liability cover in place to be able to legally drive a business car on public roads.